Protests sweep Lebanon for a second day

 Seeking ways to boost revenues, a government minister on Thursday announced plans to raise a new fee of 20 cents per day for calls via voice over internet protocol (VoIP), used by applications including Facebook-owned FB.O WhatsApp.

-But as the protests spread, Telecoms Minister Mohamed Choucair phoned into Lebanese broadcasters on Thursday evening to say the proposed levy had been revoked.
+But as the protests spread, Telecoms Minister Mohamed Choucair phoned into Lebanese broadcasters on Thursday evening to say the proposed levy on WhatsApp calls had been revoked.

 Shattered by war between 1975 and 1990, Lebanon has one of the world's highest debt burdens as a share of its economy.
 Economic growth has been hit by regional conflict and instability.
 Unemployment among those aged under 35 runs at 37%.